Africa’s Barbary Sheep Endangered

 When I was touring the estate some years ago, antiques, art and statuary were visible in abundance but there wasn’t an exotic animal to be seen – they must be camera shy?
 There were three separate tours each day and to see the whole estate you had to take them all.

-Over the years, the new immigrants enjoyed a population explosion and managed to spread all over North America from Mexico to Canada.
+Over the years, the new immigrants – sheep, that is – enjoyed a population explosion and managed to spread all over North America from Mexico to Canada.

-Somehow they also found their way to Spain, where they are multiplying at a fair rate.
-A Barbary sheep ram was even used as the emblem of the Spanish Legion.
+Somehow they also found their way into Spain, – EU – which of course is next to the Barbary coast, across The Straits of Gibraltar where they are multiplying at a fair rate.
+So ingrained are the Barbary sheep in Spain, that a ram was used as the emblem of the Spanish Legion.

-These sheep are not protected in North America–being exotic, as opposed to indigenous animals.
-Because they present a habitat conflict with the American Bighorn Sheep, they are regarded as vermin and mercilessly massacred from land and air.
+These sheep are not protected in North America – being exotic, – as opposed to indigenous animals.
+Because they present a habitat conflict with the American Bighorn Sheep and stock farming where they are regarded as vermin and mercilessly massacred from land and air – helicopter.

-Seeing the aoudad are being killed off like flies in the US – hunters use automatic rifles from helicopters – it might be time to pay attention to our own predicament and keep these wonderful animals from dying out in Africa.
+The way its supposed to be done according to conservation.
+But ranchers say the cost is prohibitive, considering the large numbers involved.
+So, hunting them out is the most profitable current trend to preserve the grazing for stock farming.
+Seeing the aoudad are being killed off like flies in the US – where hunters use automatic rifles from helicopters – in the meantime, being endangered, it might be time to pay attention to our own predicament and keep these wonderful animals from dying out in Africa.

 A short description of our aoudad or Barbary sheep, which is actually a type of caprid – best described as a goat-antelope – occurring in rocky mountain habitats in North Africa.
 Body length: 130 – 165 cm, Shoulder height: 80 – 100 cm, Male weight: 100 – 140 kg, Female weight: 40 – 55 kg